thehonker/goos.blog/hugo/content/blog/2023/10/chromebook-kevin.md

 ---
 title: "The Chromebook `Kevin`"
-date: 2023-06-18T00:00:00-04:00
+date: 2023-10-14T00:00:00-04:00
 draft: true
-tagline: "almost perfect"
+tagline: "10/10 on the cute scale"
 slug: chromebook-kevin
 ---

 #### *the aarch64 obsession continues*

-*Disclaimer: I wrote most of this about a month after the fact, and am just finishing it up now several months after that.
+*Disclaimer: I wrote most of this about a month after the fact, and am just finishing it up now several months after the initial draft.
 Details have been forgotten to prevent the innocent.*

-A few months ago I picked up a samsung chromebook plus v1 (or something like that), hardware codename ` gru-kevin `
+Almost a year ago I picked up a samsung chromebook plus v1 (or something like that), hardware codename `gru-kevin`

+It has a really nice non-16x9 screen, good battery life, usb-c... what more do you need?

 I gave chromeos a fair try, and it was kinda nice.

 Fair number of complaints though:

-- Running a full ass vm just for a linux env is ugly and slow on my rk3399 \
+- Running a full ass vm just for a linux env is ugly and slow on the rk3399 inside `kevin` \
   (that's right, our old friend from rockchip is back)
-- The current state of chromebrew on aarch64 is kinda gross (on top of the existing grossness)
+- The current state of chromebrew on aarch64 is kinda gross (on top of the existing grossness of chromebrew to begin with)
-- General google-ness of the device overall
+- General google-ness of the device overall (probably the biggest yuck of them all)

 ## goodbye chromeos

 So, as I'm sure you guessed, I decided to put a normal linux on it. \
 A good amount of googling lead me to [Cadmium](https://github.com/Maccraft123/Cadmium), a set of image building tools for aarch64 chromebooks. \
-Actual shock, kevin is on the support list!
+Actual :shock:, kevin is on the support list!

 I cloned the repo and started poking at it. \
 There hadn't been a release in a few years, and autobuilds were broken.